 - Pull your vehicle off the road so you will be out of the traffic.

-- Turn on the emergency (4 way) flashers.
+- Turn on the emergency (4-way) flashers.

 - Raise the hood of the vehicle if you can.

-- If you have a bright colored cloth (scarf, handkerchief etc) tie it to your radio aerial.
+- If you have a bright-colored cloth (scarf, handkerchief etc) tie it to your radio aerial.

 - Stay in your car with all doors locked and windows rolled up.

-- Wait for help to come to you -- a patrolling police car, or another motorist.
+- Wait for help to come to you -- a patrolling police car or another motorist.

 - Should a passing motorist stop, stay in your car and ask him/her to send help back to you.
 (You must use your judgment in the situation.
-If the motorist has his/her family in their car and offers you a ride to the nearest garage or town, only you can decide what is best for you under the circumstances.)
+If the motorist has his/her family in the car and offers you a ride to the nearest garage or town, only you can decide what is best under the circumstances.)
 Remember, a helpful or concerned motorist will be only too happy to assist by contacting the right party to help you.